marcoturi/ionic-boilerplate/README.md

 http://microsoft.github.io/TypeSearch/

 ## E2E
 - I'm using a python server to run the e2e tests for 2 reasons.
-First, sometimes you have 2 or more project running together and this mean that port 8100 is not available.
+First, sometimes you have 2 or more projects running together and this mean that port 8100 is not available.
 Secondly sometimes, even working on a single project you have to kill the process manually because the original process didn't exit correctly and port is still unavailable.

 ## WEBSTORM TIPS
 - Set code style for typesript: